-The Children’s Museum of Sonoma County hosts free Sensory Friendly Afternoons exclusive to families of children with special needs.
-These Tuesday afternoons are great for children and families to play with hands-on exhibits, explore the Art Studio, and enjoy family time in a safe, accessible and welcoming environment.
+The Children’s Museum of Sonoma County hosts free Sensory Friendly Afternoons exclusively for children with special needs, autism, or sensory processing differences and their families or caregivers.
+These Tuesday afternoons are great for children and families to play with hands-on exhibits, explore the Art Studio, and enjoy family time in a safe, accessible, and welcoming environment without the crowds, noise, and bright lights of a typical museum day.

-Staff goes through the Museum ahead of time to turn down lights, limit loud sounds and add extra signage to our exhibits to help create a safe and less stimulating environment.
+Our team goes through the Museum ahead of time to turn down lights, limit loud sounds, and add extra signage to our exhibits to help create a safe and less stimulating environment.